Annapurna Circuit Trek Without A Guide

 - Carry some extra cash that will last throughout the treks.
 Since there are no ATM services in the mountains, it is better to prepare beforehand.

-- If you are a beginner then I recommend you to hire a porter or a guide.
+- If you are a beginner, I recommend hiring a porter or a guide.

 - Have fun.